duncaneddy/rastro/docs/en/docs/user_guide/orbits/properties.md

 # Orbital Properties

-The `orbits` module also provides functions to help derive useful parameters from the orbital trajectory.
+The `orbits` module also provides functions to help derive useful properties of an orbit.

 ## Periapsis Properties

-There are a few properties of an orbit that can be derived from the periapsis of an orbit.
+Two common properties of interest are the distance and velocity of an object at the periapsis of its orbit.
+The periapsis will be the point of the closest approach as well as the point of greatest speed throughout the orbit.

 ??? info

-    Periapsis is formed by combination of the Greek words "_peri-_", meaning around, about and "_apsis_"
+    The word _**periapsis**_ is formed by combination of the Greek words "_peri-_", meaning around, about and "_apsis_"
     meaning "arch or vault".
 An apsis is the farthest or nearest point in the orbit of a planetary body about its primary body.